collectiveidea/interactor/roadmap.md

 ### Proposed Solution

-The `Interactor.perform` method will return the mutated context resulting from performance of the interactor instance.
+The `Interactor.call` method will return the mutated context resulting from performance of the interactor instance.
 The instance itself is a throwaway.
 If the interactor wishes to make data available outside of its own performance, that data should be added to the context.